intershop/intershop-pwa/docs/guides/migrations.md

 > **NOTE:** Not all scenarios where a deprecated property could be found are taken into consideration for the `formly-migrate` schematic.
 Please check and adapt your code manually for additional changes.
 For further information, see the [formly migration guide](https://formly.dev/docs/guide/migration/).

-The templates of `account-order-template-detail-page.component.ts`, `quote-line-item-list.component.ts`, `quoting-basket-line-items.component.ts` and `account-wishlist-detail-page.component.ts` have been updated to ensure correct DOM element updates for `ngFor` loop changes.
+The templates of `account-order-template-detail-page.component.ts`, `quote-line-item-list.component.ts`, `quoting-basket-line-items.component.ts`, and `account-wishlist-detail-page.component.ts` have been updated to ensure correct DOM element updates for `ngFor` loop changes.
 A [trackBy function](https://angular.io/api/core/TrackByFunction) will be used now.

 Obsolete functionality that is no longer needed with the current state of the Intershop PWA was removed from the project source code: